basecamp/bc3-api/sections/webhooks.md

 * `POST /buckets/1/webhooks.json` creates a webhook in the Basecamp with ID `1`.

 **Required parameters**: `payload_url` for the HTTPS url that Basecamp will call.
-_Optional parameters_: `recordable_types` as an array of recordable types, options given in the introduction.
+_Optional parameters_: `types` as an array of types, options given in the introduction.

 This endpoint will return `201 Created` with the current JSON representation of the vault if the creation was a success.
 See the [Get webhooks](#get-webhooks) endpoint for more info on the payload.